tomas-fryza/vhdl-course/Labs/06-display_driver/README.md

 end architecture Behavioral;
 ```

 2. Connect seven-segment driver and implement it on the Coolrunner-II board.
 Use slide switches on the CPLD expansion board as data inputs and display the values on the 7-segment display.
-Connect the reset to BTN0 push button and make sure the 10kHz clock frequency is selected.
+Connect the reset to BTN0 push button and make sure the 10kHz clock frequency is selected by JP1 jumper.
 Copy Coolrunner and Expansion UCF files to the working folder.
 Add these files to the project.

 ## 5 Clean project and synchronize git